There are moments in life that don’t feel dramatic on the outside…

 I left the keys on the table.

 And I said, “When I leave and when I close this door, I will never be back.
-This chapter is over and I can’t take anymore with me.”
+This chapter is over, and I can’t take any more with me.”

 And when I closed the front door…